Chapter 6: Introduction to Class Templates in C++

 };

-As you can see, the template class declaration starts with the keyword template, which is then followed by an angle bracket and the keyword typename.
-As we have seen earlier in the function template declaration, the keyword typename is used to declare a type parameter T in this case.
-The rules for the type parameter(s) remain the same for class templates as we have seen in function templates.
-Once we have declared all the type parameters (T in our case), we close the parameter declaration list using a closing angle bracket.
+As you can see, the template class declaration starts with the keyword template, followed by an angle bracket and the keyword typename.
+The keyword typename is used to declare the type parameter T. The rules for the type parameter(s) remain the same for class templates as we have seen in function templates.
+Once we have declared all the type parameters, we close the parameter declaration list using a closing angle bracket.

 Defining the member functions of a class template

 Defining the member functions of a class template is a little clumsy, but it is not difficult.
-The following is the syntax of defining the member function of a class template:
+The following is the syntax for defining the member function of a class template:

 Let us define the member functions one by one.
-The first in the list is the single parameter constructor.
-Let us define the single parameter constructor as the following:
+The first in the list is the single parameter constructor:

 template<typename T>